 - Language instruction is customized to the individual needs of the participants.

 - Special opportunities are available at the University of Arezzo for students with advanced knowledge of Italian.

-- Freshmen, sophomores, juniors, and seniors are eligible to apply.
+- First year students, sophomores, juniors, and seniors are eligible to apply.

 - Cost of the Program is virtually equivalent to the cost of one semester spent on campus (tuition plus living expenses).
 Students who receive UR financial aid may apply it towards the program.

 - Constitutes a full humanities cluster

 - Fulfills most of the requirements for an Italian minor